-The large stone fireplace provides heat, but there is no other heat source, and no air conditioning either.
-Electricity is available from April 1 to November 29.
-Flush toilet is available from April 1-October 31, and a portable toilet is used from November 1 to November 29.
+The large stone fireplace is inoperable and there is no other heat source, and no air conditioning either.
+Electricity is available during the season.
+Flush toilet is available until October 31.
+A portable toilet is used from November 1 until the cabin is closed.

 Outside there is a porch with a porch swing, a grill and picnic table.
 No linens, blankets or pillows are provided, so campers are recommended to bring their own to ensure a comfortable stay.
-There is a fully stocked kitchen with a refrigerator stove, and microwave available for your use.
+There is a kitchen with a refrigerator stove, and microwave available for your use.
 There are limited pots, pans, dishes, glassware, and silverware available for your use.

-Most importantly, there is no water available at the cabin.
-Visitors must bring plenty of their own for drinking, washing and cooking.
-Garbage bags, firewood, a flashlight and a first aid kit are also recommended.
+There is no water available at the cabin.
+Visitors must bring plenty of water for drinking, washing and cooking.
+Garbage bags, a flashlight and a first aid kit are also recommended.
 Firewood or charcoal is recommended for the outdoor firepit and grill.

 Blue Springs Gap is situated in a grassy clearing atop a mountain peak in southwest Virginia.
 From the cabin's front porch campers have views of the impressive Appalachian peaks and valleys.
 Beyond the clearing is a dense stand of mixed hardwoods and pines.